-Cleopatra (69–30 B.C.) ruled Egypt during the period when Rome was slowly absorbing the eastern Mediterranean and its vast riches.
-By allying herself first with Julius Caesar and then, after his assassination, with Mark Antony (83–30 B.C.), she hoped to maintain her own authority and Egypt’s independence.
-The powerful political alliance between Antony and Cleopatra worried Caesar’s heir, his great-nephew Octavian, who in 31 B.C. defeated the couple in a sea battle.
-Rather than suffer the humiliation of surrendering to Octavian, Cleopatra and Antony killed themselves.
+Cleopatra (69–30 BCE) was queen of Egypt when the Roman Empire was gradually expanding into the wealthy eastern Mediterranean.
+By allying herself first with the powerful Roman generals Julius Caesar (100–44 BCE) and then Mark Antony (83–30 BCE), she hoped to maintain her country’s independence and her own authority.
+The political alliance between Antony and Cleopatra worried Caesar’s heir, Octavian, who, in 31 BCE, defeated the couple in a sea battle.
+Rather than suffer the humiliation of surrender, Cleopatra and Antony killed themselves.

-By pairing their faces on coinage, the rulers advertised their powerful partnership, which was so strong that they are shown with the same face on this coin.
-Cleopatra’s profile is a copy of Antony’s portrait.
-However, by placing her image on the front (primary side) of the coin, Cleopatra is presented as the more important of the two rulers.
-Moreover, her portrait is larger than Antony’s, extending to her shoulders and featuring her legendary pearl jewelry.
+This coin was minted during Antony and Cleopatra’s alliance.
+By pairing their faces on coinage, the rulers advertised their powerful partnership, which was so strong that Cleopatra’s profile is an exact copy of Antony’s portrait.
+Cleopatra’s image appears on the front of the coin, which identifies her as the more important of the two rulers.
 A crown circling her carefully braided hair symbolizes her status as a queen.

 - Ancient Roman

 - Diam.
 2.6 cm (1 1/16 in.), 15.22 g